 Things to do and see in Krabi Town

-The city of Krabi is first and foremost a city of passage, which many use as a stopover point before heading to popular destinations like Ko Phi Phi, Ko Lanta or more broadly Ao Nang.
+Krabi is primarily a transit town , used by many as a stopover point before heading to popular destinations like Ko Phi Phi, Ko Lanta or more broadly Ao Nang.

 Generally speaking, and like many towns in Thailand, this small town of about 30,000 inhabitants has little "historical or architectural" interest.
 Nevertheless, it remains pleasant for its tranquil atmosphere, if only for its surroundings and the few possible visits in the vicinity.